awsdocs/amazon-sagemaker-developer-guide/doc_source/host-vpc.md

 # Give SageMaker Hosted Endpoints Access to Resources in Your Amazon VPC<a name="host-vpc"></a>

-SageMaker hosts models in an Amazon Virtual Private Cloud by default\.
-However, models access AWS resources—such as the Amazon S3 buckets where you store training data and model artifacts—over the internet\.

-To avoid making your data and model containers accessible over the internet, we recommend that you create a private VPC and configure it to control access to them\.
-For information about creating and configuring a VPC, see [Getting Started With Amazon VPC](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/getting-started-ipv4.html) in the *Amazon VPC User Guide*\.
-Using a VPC helps to protect your training containers and data because you can configure your VPC so that it is not connected to the internet\.
-Using a VPC also allows you to monitor all network traffic in and out of your training containers by using VPC flow logs\.
-For more information, see [VPC Flow Logs](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html) in the *Amazon VPC User Guide*\.

-You specify your private VPC configuration when you create a model by specifying subnets and security groups\.
-When you specify the subnets and security groups, SageMaker creates *elastic network interfaces* that are associated with your security groups in one of the subnets\. network interfaces allow your model containers to connect to resources in your VPC\.
-For information about network interfaces, see [Elastic Network Interfaces](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_ElasticNetworkInterfaces.html) in the *Amazon VPC User Guide*\.

 ## Configure a Model for Amazon VPC Access<a name="host-vpc-configure"></a>

 To specify subnets and security groups in your private VPC, use the `VpcConfig` request parameter of the [ `CreateModel`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html) API, or provide this information when you create a model in the SageMaker console\.
 SageMaker uses this information to create network interfaces and attach them to your model containers\.
 The network interfaces provide your model containers with a network connection within your VPC that is not connected to the internet\.
 They also enable your model to connect to resources in your private VPC\.